Ecosystems at Risk: Coral Reefs Study – 4 Days

 Snorkelling: With full use of snorkel gear for the day, you can walk right into the water to explore the magnificent reef system that surrounds the island.
 Just offshore a kaleidoscope of marine life beckons to be discovered: colourful corals, parrot and lionfish, turtles, cuttle fish, rays and giant clams.

 Marine Biology & Mapping Activity: With our marine biologist/naturalist you review some basics before engaging in guided snorkel sessions.
-Using a life ring and a floating bar, she leads you to underwater examples of some of the reef’s most interesting features.
-Discussions out of water and in the tidal zone can include, but are not limited to: endemic and endangered species, animal behaviour and parasitism, trophic levels and human impacts on the reef.
+Using a life ring, she leads you to underwater examples of some of the reef’s most interesting features.
 A lunchtime mapping activity also helps students with their geography skills and to understand management strategies for the reef.

 Turtle Rehabilitation Centre: During your visit you also visit the island’s Turtle Rehabilitation Centre where a collection of volunteers help save sick and injured sea turtles by looking after them until they are ready to be released back into the ocean.